How To Apply As An International Student

 For international students, who are NOT currently in the United States

 - Fall semester applicants should submit their application for admission and all supporting documents by June 1 to ensure that there is enough time to complete the I-20 process.
-The College will issue I-20 up until July 15.
+The University will issue I-20s up until July 15.

-- Spring semester applicants should submit their application and all supporting documentation for admission by December 1 week of December to ensure that there is enough time to complete the I-20 process.
+- Spring semester applicants should submit their application for admission and all supporting documents by October 15 to ensure that there is enough time to complete the I-20 process.
+The University will issue I-20s up until November 15.

 For students in the US needing to transfer their I-20